iterorganization/IMAS-Validator/README.md

 # README
-IMAS Validator is a tool to validate IMAS IDS's through the use of general and case specific validation rules.
+IMAS-Validator is a tool to validate IMAS IDS's through the use of general and case specific validation rules.

 # Installation